gkontoudis/decentralized-GP/README.md

 ## Notes

-Please open a [GitHub issue](https://github.com/gkontoudis/decentralized-GP/issues) if you encounter any problem or send me an email at gpkont@vt.edu.
+Please open a [GitHub issue](https://github.com/gkontoudis/decentralized-GP/issues) if you encounter any problem.